redFrik/udk18-Discrete_Structures/udk171207/README.md

 ```

 * attach the script to the GameObject by drag and drop.
-* play around with the script variables - specailly try setting `xspeed`, `yspeed` to 1, 1.25, 0.5, 0.33333 etc and compare it with slightly _nudged_ values like 1.251, 0.49, 0.32 etc
+* play around with the script variables - specially try setting `xspeed`, `yspeed` to 1, 1.25, 0.5, 0.33333 etc and compare it with slightly _nudged_ values like 1.251, 0.49, 0.32 etc
-* don't forget to change the `Min Vertex Distance`, `Time` and other paramters
+* don't forget to change the `Min Vertex Distance`, `Time` and other parameters
 * also try the different variants in the script (by uncommenting and commenting out lines)
 * drag a photo from your computer into the Assets, then onto the Base Texture icon in Material inspector
 * try some different shaders